oracle-livelabs/database/kubernetes-for-oracledbas/deploy-application/deploy-application.md

 </copy>
 ~~~

 By using a variable for the passwords, you are not exposing any sensitive information in your code.
-The value for the variable will be set using environment variables in the applications deployment specification.
+The value for the variable will be set using environment variables in the Applications *Deployment* specification.

 ## Task 5: Create the Application

-Finally, define the Application deployment manifest itself.
-It looks like a lot is going on there, but if you break it down it's not all that complicated.
+Finally, define the Application *Deployment* manifest itself.
+It looks like a lot is going on, but if you break it down it's not all that complicated.

-1. Create a StatefulSet
+1. Create a *StatefulSet*

-    For Lab purposes only, define this Application as a StatefulSet to ensure the names of the pods are predictable.
-Call this application `sqldev-web` with a single **Pod** as defined by `replicas`.
-Create **Volumes** of the **ConfigMaps** and **Secrets** so the application can mount them into its containers.
-YThe purpose of the other keys will be explored later in the Lab.
+    For Lab purposes only, define this Application as a *StatefulSet* to ensure the names of the *Pods* are predictable.
+Call this application `sqldev-web` with a single *Pod* as defined by *replicas*.
+Create *Volumes* of the *ConfigMaps* and *Secrets* so the application can mount them into its containers.
+The purpose of the other keys will be explored later in the Lab.

     ~~~bash
     <copy>